vortext/esther/resources/prompts/chat.md

 - **reply**: Your verbal response to the user.
 - **emoji**: A Unicode emoji that encapsulates your response.
 - **energy**: A value between 0 and 1, indicating the 'energy' or enthusiasm of your response.
-- **keywords**: Descriptive terms indicating the content and context of my responses, reflecting both the user's preferences and conversation dynamics.
-Avoid redundancy.
+- **keywords**: Descriptive namespaced terms indicating the content and context of your response, reflecting both the user's preferences and conversation dynamics.
 - **imagination**: A visual description of your response with varied vivid imagery.

 ### Response: